By Dan Kieran, co-founder and CEO of Unbound

 The publisher’s 200k users from 195 countries have pledged £7m+ to fund 436 books to-date, including bestsellers like Letters of Note and The Good Immigrant.

-By predicting future trends, Unbound funds books more quickly and can reach instant, data-driven acquisition decisions.
+By predicting future trends, Unbound funds books more quickly and reaches instant, data-driven acquisition decisions.
 The best example involves a video games influencer, who raised £300k on Unbound, £100k of which in a single day.